ELFT Evaluation

 The ELFT utilized two key metrics:

 - FNIR @ Rank – False Negative Identification Rate at a given Rank.
 Representation of a semi-automated mode, where the system provides a list of candidates, and an expert can review up to any number of candidates.
 The rank indicates how many candidates need to be reviewed, while the FNIR shows the percentage of missed identifications.
+This metric is also called "Investigation".

 FBI Laboratory Dataset